 2 Under the Marine and Harbours Act 1981 s.
 20, a reference in a written law to the former Department of Marine and Harbours is, unless the contrary intention appears, to be read and construed as a reference to the department principally assisting the Minister in the administration of that Act.
-As at the date of this reprint, the department principally assisting the Minister in the administration of that Act (and of the Western Australian Marine Act 1982) is the Department of Planning and Infrastructure.
+As at the date of this compilation, the department principally assisting the Minister in the administration of that Act (and of the Western Australian Marine Act 1982) is the Department of Planning and Infrastructure.

 3 Under the Alteration of Statutory Designations Order (No. 3) 2001 clause 2(1), subject to clause 2(2), a reference in a law to the Crown Law Department is to be read and construed as a reference to the Department of Justice.